curl/curl/docs/URL-SYNTAX.md

 URL parsers as implemented in browsers, libraries and tools usually opt to support one of the mentioned specifications.
-Bugs, differences in interpretations and the moving nature of the WHATWG spec does however make it unlikely that multiple parsers treat URLs the exact same way!
+Bugs, differences in interpretations and the moving nature of the WHATWG spec does however make it unlikely that multiple parsers treat URLs the same way.

 ## Security